Zhang-Fan-git/EVCS-wind-and-solar/README.md

 - Loads and filters the global urban boundary dataset.
 - Extracts urban boundaries for cities in the three target regions.
 - Performs spatial operations (e.g., simplification, projection, indexing) for efficient spatial analysis.
-- Outputs processed urban boundary files (e.g., GeoJSON or Shapefile) for use in later steps.
+- Outputs processed urban boundary files (e.g., Shapefile) for use in later steps.

 ---

+### 3.`Matching level calculation.ipynb`
+**Purpose**:
+Computes the **matching level** between renewable energy generation (wind and solar) and EVCS at the city level.

+**Method**:
+- Spatially joins charging station locations with renewable energy potential data.
+- Outputs a matching score for each city, indicating how well local renewables meet local charging needs.

+**Note**:
+Like the Gini coefficient notebook, this demonstrates the method using **the United States as a case study**, but the framework is generalizable to **China and Europe** with region-specific data.

+---

-### 3. `Gini Coefficient calculation.ipynb`
+### 4. `Gini Coefficient calculation.ipynb`
 **Purpose**:
 Calculates the **Gini coefficient** to assess the **equity** of renewable energy (wind and solar) utilization across cities.